-Helen, the owner of Wheat-Free.org was originally diagnosed with a wheat allergy in 1997 after suffering with food poisoning in France caused by eating seafood that had obviously gone bad.
+How and when did my wheat free journey start?
+I was diagnosed with a wheat allergy in 1997 after having food poisoning in France; caused by eating seafood that had obviously gone bad.

-"Having motorcycled around France with food poisoning I can tell you it's no fun.
-Motorcycle leathers that zip together around the waist also compound the misery and worry of being caught in an unpleasant situation, and with a lack of public conveniences and restaurant washrooms that seemingly are cleaned once a year, it wasn't really ideal.
+Motorcycling around France with food poisoning is, I can confirm, not a fun experience.
+With a lack of public conveniences, and restaurant washrooms that are seemingly cleaned once a year, it wasn't ideal.

-"Having eaten only half the pizzas we left—rapidly.
-24 hours later I had raging food poisoning and an already miserable holiday—due to the bickering travelling companions we had—was even more miserable.
+Leaving half eaten pizzas we paid and left.
+Just 24 hours later I had raging food poisoning and an already miserable holiday—due to the bickering travelling companions from hell—was even more miserable.
 A few days later one of our travelling companions got food poisoning from mussels, however, she didn't end up with a food allergy.

 Until 2006 I was living in the UK, but then we moved to Canada and my new doctor wanted to investigate the problem.
-So in 2007 skin prick tests confirmed it wasn't an actual wheat allergy, but an unidentifiable auto-immune problem (read more) and celiac disease testing also produced a negative (read more), but you need to do the gluten challenge test, eating gluten for 6-8 weeks prior to celiac disease testing for it to show any results, and of course if you can't tolerate even a speck of wheat it's not going to work.
-And after eating wheat the reaction would be so severe I wouldn't be in a fit state for sedation, so it was medically impossible to eat it every day for 6-8 weeks.
-I was sent away with a probable 'false negative' according to the specialist."
+So in 2007 skin prick tests confirmed it wasn't an actual wheat allergy, but an auto-immune problem (read more), and celiac disease testing also produced a negative (read more).
+Unfortunately you need to do the gluten challenge test, eating gluten for 6-8 weeks prior to celiac disease testing for it to show reliable results, and of course as I couldn't tolerate even a breadcrumb it was never going to work.
+Every time after eating wheat the reaction would be so severe I wasn't in a fit state for sedation, so it was medically impossible to eat it every day for 6-8 weeks.
+I was sent away with a 'probable false negative' according to the specialist.

-Being diagnosed with a wheat allergy or intolerance is distressing and the above illustrates that we know what it is, we know how difficult it is, and we know that this site makes a difference to people in the same position.
+Being diagnosed with a wheat allergy or wheat intolerance is distressing.
+I know how difficult it is, so I hope that this site makes a difference to people in the same position.